 Enter Choice Magazine Listening.

 Sometimes it’s hard to navigate tricky waters.
-But a half-century of experience has helped CML to carry out and improve the quality of its mission: To provide people with vision loss or physical disabilities, access to the best writing found in the pages of America’s top magazines.
+But 60 years of experience has helped CML to carry out and improve the quality of its mission: To provide people with any print disability, whether it’s visual, physical, or perceptual, access to the best writing found in the pages of America’s (and Canada’s, and the UK’s) top magazines.
 At no charge.

 - The New Yorker